Why Supervision?

 I am convinced, however, that it is a lifelong task and that none of us ever is totally able to be comfortably close to all that is going on within our own experience.’
 (Rogers, 1964)

-I’ve 7 years’ experience counselling in NHS settings, charities and in private practice.
-Areas of practice include:
+Since completing my counselling training, I’ve 8 years’ experience counselling in NHS settings, charities and in private practice.
+I am qualified to Level 6 in Counselling Supervision.

 • counselling clients with cancer

-• adjustments to changes in life stages and losses.
+• adjustments to changes in life stages (including aging, parenting, employment) and losses (including retirement, breakdown of relationships).

 I’m BACP Accredited and qualified in CBT (level 5) but predominantly I’m person-centred at heart, trained in NICE-approved modality of PCE- CfD and I am a qualified tutor of counselling.